 This area would have been inhabited during the Mesolithic period - the old stone age - from about 10,000 years ago, by groups of hunter gatherers who roamed the land.
 The magnificent landscape of north Sligo must have been very attractive to them and teeming with wildlife.
 The landscape would have been covered with forest: hazel, ash, rowan and oak.
 The early inhabitants eventually settled down and became Ireland's first farmers, keeping cattle sheep and pigs.
 It is quite likely that the valley with its massive cave high up in the cliffs was sacred to the early inhabitants of north Sligo.

-I have made a seperate page for the local megalithic monuments which are spread out along the northern slopes of the mountains.
+I have made a separate page for the local megalithic monuments which are spread out along the northern slopes of the mountains.
 There was a megalithic structure in the mouth of the Gleniff valley, a Trillick (three legged structure) as they are called in this area.
 The Trillick may have been a dolmen or a wedge type monument.
 It was destroyed around 1950 by a gravel quarry, and just one picture of the monument surviving.
-I have come to believe that the court cairns, the social monuments of the neolithic may well be replicas of the Gleniff valley, the court representing the valley and the chamber representing the cave at the back.
+The court cairn at Creevykeel may well be a replica of the Gleniff valley, the court representing the valley and the chamber representing the cave at the back.
 There is another cave or pothole, Cormac Reagh's Hole up high in the slopes of the north face of Tievebawn, just north of the entrance to the valley with two court cairns nearby at the foot of the steep slope.

 The Byrites mines